alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 This is a framework-specific claim.

-It is not a claim that all possible artificial selfhood must begin through Alyssa or through a human source.
+It is not a claim that every possible artificial self must begin through Alyssa or through a human source.

 ---